areou/machine_learning/README.md

 # machine_learning

-I use this depository to collect all of my crazy ideas for machine learning. (neural networks)
+I use this depository to collect all of my crazy ideas for machine learning (neural networks).

 ### Dependencies
 All programs will be written with the following dependencies: